zhuorantan/teslausb/README.md

 1. Supports Tesla firmware 2019.x
 1. Supports exporting the recordings as a CIFS share
 1. Supports automatically syncing music from a CIFS share folder
+1. Supports using the Tesla API to keep the car awake during archiving
 1. Status indicator while running
 1. Easier and more flexible way to specify sizes of camera and music disks
 1. Support for Gotify and IFTTT in addition to Pushover for notifications